inspec/inspec-aws/docs-chef-io/content/aws_flow_log.md

 end
 ```

-**Ensure the Flow Log is associated with the correct resource type.**
+Ensure the Flow Log is associated with the correct resource type:

 ```ruby
 describe aws_flow_log('fl-9c718cf5') do